mikechau/react-primer-draft/README.md

 #### React Supported Events Continued

-To use the same event handler in multiple bindings and contexts, you may want to attach custom data to DOM nodes as you'd to in native javascript:
+To use the same event handler in multiple bindings and contexts, you may want to attach custom data to DOM nodes as you'd do in native javascript:

 ```js
 var Link = React.createClass({